 In July 2008, the Company retained Tomczak & Co.
-CPA LLP, an accounting firm in which Michael Tomczak, who was an officer and is a director, is a partner to perform accounting and administrative services.
-During the years ended December 31, 2010 and 2009, the Company paid this firm \$5,848 and \$43,681, respectively.
+CPA LLP, which was an accounting firm in which Michael Tomczak, who was an officer and is a director, was a partner to perform accounting and administrative services.
+During the years ended December 31, 2011 and 2010, the Company paid this firm \$0 and \$5,848, respectively.

 The Company entered into an Investment Banking Advisory Services agreement in November 2007 with MDB Capital Group, LLC ("MDB"), and the parties extended this agreement indefinitely in April 2009.
 The agreement may be terminated by either party upon 30-days written notice.
-The Company has a securities investment account with MDB, consisting of (a) available-for-sale investments totaling \$4,015,544, including short-term federal securities of \$274,342 and certificates of deposit and corporate bonds totaling \$3,741,202, at December 31, 2010, and (b) available-for-sale investments totaling \$4,022,809 consisting of short-term federal securities of \$1,050,384 and certificates of deposit and corporate bonds totaling \$2,972,425 at December 31, 2009.
-Mr. Christopher Marlett, the Chief Executive Officer and director of the Company, is the Chief Financial Officer and a director of MDB.
-Mr. Gary Schuman, who is the Chief Financial Officer of the Company, is the Chief Financial Officer and Chief Compliance Officer of MDB.
-The Company reimburses MDB for Mr. Schuman's services in the amount of \$3,000 per month, totaling \$36,000 year ended December 31, 2010.
-There was no such reimbursement expense for the year ended December 31, 2009.
+The Company has a securities investment account with MDB, consisting of (a) available-for-sale investments totaling \$2,491,773, including short-term federal securities of \$15,564 and certificates of deposit and corporate bonds totaling \$4,015,544 consisting of short-term federal securities of \$274,342 and certificates of deposit and corporate bonds totaling \$3,741,202 at December 31, 2010.
+Mr. Christopher Marlett, the Chief Executive Officer and director of the Company, is the Chief Executive Officer and a director of MDB.
+Mr. Gary Schuman, who is the Chief Financial Officer of the Company, is the Chief Financial Officer of MDB.
+The Company reimburses MDB for Mr. Schuman's services in the amount of \$3,000 per month, totaling \$36,000 for the years ended December 31, 2011 and 2010.
 Mr. Robert Levande, who is an officer and director of the Company, is a senior managing director of MDB.